-We collected the case study details (including patient demographic, mental status examination, presenting problem, etc.), questions, their associated answers and expert-generated rationale from National Clinical Mental Health Counseling Examination (NCMHCE) questions.
-The exam seeks to assess the proficiency of individuals seeking to become licensed clinical mental health counselors across five key mental health counseling competencies as detailed in Table \ref{tab:m1}.
-These competencies are derived from a national job analysis involving over 16,000 credentialed counselors, which identified empirically-validated work behaviors that are considered most relevant for effective counseling practice \cite{NBCC2023Outline}.
-NCMHCE questions and associate details listed above are collected from mock exams which are accessible online for public usage.
-Details about the sources that we collected data from are described in Appendix Table \ref{tab:a1}\\ Overall, we collected a total of 1612 unique questions across 138 case studies.
 A full example question, along with the case study context, can be found in Appendix Table \ref{tab:a2}.
 To comply with fair use law, we adapt the procedure used in Jin et al. 2020 \cite{jin2021disease} and shuffle the order of answer options (while keeping track with the correct answer).
 Given that each of the questions are designed to uniquely assess candidates' abilities in one specific competency, we manually annotate all 1612 questions to provide a complete expert-derived question-competency mapping for downstream analysis.